clcain/easy-openvpn/README.md

 Make managing your OpenVPN servers on Debian just a bit easier.
 Supports automated server setup and key management.

+**This project is under active development.
+This message will be removed when easy-openvpn is ready for production use.**

 ## Dependencies

 Before you can use easy-openvpn, run the following: